centreon/centreon-documentation/en/administration/secure-platform.md

 By default, Centreon installs a web server in HTTP mode.
 It is strongly recommended to switch to HTTPS mode by adding your certificate.

 It is better to use a certificate validated by an authority rather than a self-signed one.
 However, in case self-signed method suits you more, you can refer to the [appropriate section](#securing-the-apache-web-server-with-self-signed-certificat).

 If you do not have a certificate validated by an authority, you can generate one on platforms such as [Let's Encrypt](https://letsencrypt.org/).

+> Once your web server is set in HTTPS mode and if you have a Map server on your platform, you have to continue and set it in HTTPS mode either, otherwise,
+> recent web browsers may block the communications between the two servers.
+The procedure is detailed [here](../graph-views/secure-your-map-platform.md#Configure-HTTPS/TLS-on-the-MAP-server).

 Once you have your certificate, perform the following procedure to activate HTTPS mode on your Apache server: